joyyyq/Books/README.md

 - Mar 雪国
 - Apr Poor Charlie
 - May Win Bigly
-- Jun Influence
+- Jun Computer Systems: A Programmer's Perspective
 - Jul Big Debt Crises
 - Aug Intelligent Investor
 - Sep Atomic Habits
-- Oct Hero of the Empire
+- Oct Influence
 - Nov The Graven Palm
 - Dec The Birth of Tragedy

 For 2021
-- Jan Being Mortal
+- Jan Hero of the Empire
 - Feb Learning from the Germans: Race and the Memory of Evil
 - Mar Little Prince
 - Apr Your Beauty Mark: The Ultimate Guide to Eccentric Glamour
 - May Guns, Germs, and Steel
 - Jun Principles
-- Jul Terror In the Mind of God
+- Jul Being Mortal
 - Aug Titan: The Life of John D. Rockefeller, Sr.
 - Sep The Selfish Gene
 - Oct The Inevitable